Branding is part of what I do.

 - Context …

-But once a brand is established, the work doesn’t stop.
+Once a brand is established, the work doesn’t stop.
 It’s then about creating new products, adding value, defining and creating new ways of engaging new audiences or consumers … it’s never-ending and always evolving.

 Here are some brands I’ve been part of creating and then developing over the years: